bergesinstitute/grafmethodenglish/book-4-unit-2.md

 A: Did you buy anything?

-D: I bought something for my sister - a beautiful painting.
+D: I bought something for my sister, a beautiful painting.
 But I couldn't find anything for my brother.
 There was nothing he would like in the shops.

 A: Is there anything you want to do next weekend?